 Explore our areas of study

-There is a wide range of subjects at Victoria University of Wellington.
+We offer a wide range of subjects.
 Your subject choices will determine the requirements of your degree, which can include courses from a range of subjects, so you can follow your interests and try new things.

 If you want to do an exchange in Year 13, you will need to achieve well in Year 12 to apply for Discretionary Entrance.